LusiXie/lusi-xie.org/content/publication/2019-Draw-Paper/index.md

 ---
 title: "An Empirical Analysis of Hunter Response to Chronic Wasting Disease in Alberta"
 authors:
-- Pattison-Williams, J, **Xie, L**, Adamowicz, W, Pybus, M, Hubbs, A
+- Pattison-Williams, J, **L., Xie**, W. Adamowicz, M. Pybus, and A. Hubbs
 date: "2020-06-17"
 doi: ""